Nebraska Capitol Commission: Commission reestablished

 In 1949, the legislature created the State Building Commission, effectively resurrecting the Capitol Commission after a twelve-year dissolution.
 The new commission charged the governor, state engineer, and three appointed citizens “to supervise the repairs and improvements of the capitol building costing in excess of ten thousand dollars,” and for the next twenty-five years, the commission carried out its duties with ever-expanding jurisdiction over the Governor’s Mansion and the planning of a new state office building.

 In 1965, the legislature created the Department of Administrative Services to serve as a central agency to perform accounting, budgeting, and purchasing for the executive branch.
 Additionally, the legislature made the department the new custodian of the capitol and required the director to appoint a Superintendent of Building and Grounds to aid in the performance of the custodianship.
 In 1974, the legislature gave the department greater authority over the capitol by establishing the State Building Division and subsequently restructured the State Building Commission as an advisory board to the new division.
 With peripheral status, the newly named State Building Advisory Commission effectively ceased to function by the early eighties.

 In 1993, the legislature resuscitated the commission by eliminating its advisory role and by giving it greater authority in overseeing the ongoing preservation of the Nebraska State Capitol.
-The legislature restored the commission’s original name and expanded the size of the Capitol Commission with three new ex officio members: the Chief Justice of the Supreme Court, the Speaker of the Legislature, and the dean of the College of Architecture at the University of Nebraska-Lincoln.
+The legislature restored the commission’s original name and expanded the size of the Capitol Commission with four new ex officio members: the Chief Justice of the Supreme Court, the Speaker of the Legislature, the dean of the College of Architecture at the University of Nebraska–Lincoln, and the Director of the Nebraska State Historical Society.

 The last major change to the commission occurred in 2004 with the adoption of the Nebraska State Capitol Preservation and Restoration Act.
 The act made the commission the official custodian of the capitol and the Office of the Nebraska Capitol Commission.